-Lectures 3 Tutorial 1 Practical 0 Credits 3 Continuous Internal A Assessment •• 30 Semester End Examinati on (3 Hours) • • 70
+Lectures 3 Tutorial 0 Practical cal 0 Credits 3 Continuous Continuous Internal Assessment 30 Semester End Examinati on (3 Hours) : 70

 - CO1: To familiarize the students in getting knowledge about modern optics and their Engineering applications. - CO2: To make aware of the students to obtain circuit knowledge regarding electrical, Electronics and Magnetism. - CO3: To make the students to understand the quantum theory and solving the various Physical problems using quantum mechanics. - CO4: To get the knowledge of various methods of analytical techniques for material testing.